Policies

 Inadequate or incomplete information may involve follow-up contact for clarification by the Accessibility Resource Office.

 By requesting accommodations, the student agrees to allow the Accessibility Resource Office to inform her faculty of the accommodations to which she is approved and to discuss their implementation.
 At no time will your diagnosis or other diagnostic information be shared outside of the office.
-The student is responsible for reviewing and arranging for accommodations with the Accessibility Resource Office and her faculty each semester.
+The student is responsible for reviewing and arranging for accommodations with the Accessibility Resource Office and meeting with her faculty each semester.
 Faculty should consult with the Accessibility Resource Office before making any accommodations requested by students.

 ACADEMIC HONESTY